Man Detained After Throwing Eggs at King Charles III and Queen Consort Camilla - E! Online

-King Charles III's latest outing took an unexpected turn.
+King Charles III's latest outing took an uneggspected turn.

 During the sovereign's Nov.
 9 walkabout in York, England, Charles and Queen Consort Camilla managed to narrowly avoid being hit by eggs that were thrown by a man in the crowd.
 While the Palace has yet to comment on the incident—which took place outside Micklegate Bar during the second day of the royal couple's Yorkshire tour—footage shows Charles, 73, and Camilla, 75, attempting to carry on with their engagement as authorities detained the protestor.